 Our Nominating and Governance Committee does not have a formal policy regarding board diversity.
 Diversity is one of a number of factors, however, that the committee takes into account in identifying nominees, and the Nominating and Governance Committee believes that it is essential that the board members represent diverse viewpoints.
-The committee seeks a diversity of business experience and believes that the current composition of the board of directors, supplemented by the nomination of Mr. Wilkin to replace Mr. Cool, helps us achieve this goal.
+The committee seeks a diversity of business experience and believes that the current composition of the board of directors helps us achieve this goal.